Findomain/Findomain/README.md

 FLAGS:
     -h, --help               Prints help information
+    -i, --ip                 Show/write the ip address of resolved subdomains.
     -m, --monitoring-flag    Activate Findomain monitoring mode.
     -o, --output             Write to an output file.
 The name of the output file will be the target string with TXT format.
+    -q, --quiet              Remove informative messages but show fatal errors or subdomains not found message.
     -r, --resolved           Show/write only resolved subdomains.
     -V, --version            Prints version information